-Within this document, mandatory attributes (multiplicity 1,1; 1,n (n>1); or 1,\) are identified in the description of each feature type.
-For easy reference, Table 2.2 below summarises the mandatory attributes for each feature type:
+Within this document, mandatory attributes (multiplicity 1,1; 1,n (n>1); or 1,) are identified in the description of each feature type.
+For easy reference, Table 2.2 below summarises the mandatory attributes for each feature type (note that mandatory sub-attributes of complex attributes are not included in this table).